 For me, that is simply not good enough.

-Throughout my search for answers over the past few years, I have become increasingly concerned by the lack of research that has been conducted on the direct relationship between mental health issues and how much of the brain in our head, is actually responsible for our current mental state.
+Throughout my own search for answers – during the most debilitating years of my illness – I became increasingly concerned by the lack of research that had been conducted on how much of our sensory perceptions and mind as a whole, are actually responsible for developing a mental illness in the first place.

-The triune is split into three categories, Neocortex, the Limbic brain and the reptilian brain.
+The triune brain is split into three categories, Neocortex region, the Limbic brain and the reptilian brain.

-The heart and the gut have their own nervous system and neurons similar to our mind.
+The heart and the gut have their own nervous system and biochemical signalling, similar to our mind.
 They are also capable of doing a wide range of complex adaptive processes that allow them to store information, change their signalling and capable of adapting to their environment.